I-90, Application to Replace Permanent Resident Card (Green Card)

 - You have not moved from the address you provided us.

-- You must also submit a copy of government-issued identification that contains your name, date of birth, photograph and signature.
+- A copy of government-issued identification that contains your name, date of birth, photograph and signature.

-- If you are filing the Form I-90 because your current Permanent Resident Card (Green Card) contains incorrect information, such as a misspelled name, you do not have to pay a filing fee.
+If you are filing the Form I-90 because your current Green Card contains incorrect information due to a Department of Homeland Security error, such as a misspelled name, you do not have to pay a filing fee.
+However, you must send us:

-- You must send us the original card that contains the incorrect information.
+- The original card that contains the incorrect information; and

-- You must also send evidence documenting your correct name or biographical information.
+- Evidence documenting your correct name or biographical information.

 Reason for Application

 (A) My card has been lost, stolen, or destroyed.